 - After sustaining a concussion it is very important to avoid any activity that places the student at risk of sustaining another concussion.
 Assure the athlete he/she will be OK and the symptoms will reduce soon by following a plan.

 - First and foremost, the athlete should be symptom free before returning to play.

-- Returning to play in sports should be determined after all symptoms have subsided, and by how the athlete does when they are physically exerting themselves.
-Do the concussion symptoms return or worsen?
+- Returning to play in sports should be determined after all symptoms have subsided, and by how the athlete feels after physical exertion.
+Do the athlete’s concussion symptoms return or worsen?
 If so, then the individual should wait before returning to play.